anatawa12/AvatarOptimizer/.docs/content/docs/reference/rename-blendshape/index.md

 ![component.png](component.png)

-You'll see list of blendShape mapping.
+You'll see list of BlendShape mapping.

 Click upper left '+' button to add new mapping.